Mustafa Golubić: Balkan Wars and World War I

 The Chetniks of Vojislav Tankosić pose for a group photo during the Balkan Wars; Golubić can be seen in the middle row, second from left.

 Mustafa Golubić was born in the town of Stolac, in southwestern Herzegovina.
 His birth date varies by source.
 By some accounts, he was born on 24 October 1889.
 Other sources list his birth date as 24 January 1891.
 His father, Muhamed, was a craftsman and his mother, Nura, was a homemaker.
 His family was Bosnian Muslim.
-Golubić self-identified as a Serb.
+Golubić self-identified as a Muslim Serb.

 Golubić completed his primary education in Stolac, before relocating to Sarajevo to attend high school.
-In 1908, he moved to Belgrade for post-secondary studies, studying law at the University of Belgrade.
+In 1908, following the Austro-Hungarian annexation of Bosnia-Herzegovina, he moved to Belgrade for post-secondary studies, studying law at the University of Belgrade.
 Some of Golubić's classmates and contemporaries later recounted that Golubić was recruited by the Russian secret police, the Okhrana, in his youth.
 The historian Vladimir Dedijer later consulted the records of the Hoover Institution in an attempt to verify this claim, to no avail.
 Golubić did join Young Bosnia (Mlada Bosna), a multi-ethnic youth organization agitating for the separation of Bosnia and Herzegovina from Austria-Hungary.
 The organization's membership was around 70 percent Serb, 20 percent Bosnian Muslim and 10 percent Croat.
-Following the outbreak of the Balkan Wars in November 1912, Golubić joined the volunteer Chetnik detachment of Major Vojislav Tankosić.
+Following the outbreak of the Balkan Wars in October 1912, Golubić joined the volunteer Chetnik detachment of Major Vojislav Tankosić and served in Macedonia as a member of an "armed propaganda" unit.
 As part of their training, Tankosić ordered that Golubić and the other volunteers jump into the Sava from a railway bridge, "just to see whether you are going to fulfill all my orders."